ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-Although a variety of stock assessment methods and models are currently available, choosing among competing models it is often not straightforward, and the choice often leads to different modeling outcomes and associated scientific advice to management.
+Although a variety of stock assessment methods and models are currently available, choosing among competing models is often not straightforward, and the choice often leads to different modeling outcomes and associated scientific advice to management.